-A: Restoring Florida Homes is a Division of RFH Construction Consultants, Inc. which is a fully licensed and insured General Contractor in Tampa and throughout Florida.
+A: Restoring Florida Homes is a Division of RFH Construction Consultants, Inc. which is a fully licensed and insured General Contractor in Tampa and Saint Augustine, Florida.
 We have a loyal team of skilled men that work for us.

 Q: How long will it take to do a bathroom remodeling project?

 A: It will depend on the extent of your bathroom remodel as to how long it will take.
-Most projects include removing the tub and or shower plus replacing the toilet, bathroom vanities, shower doors Tampa and flooring .
+Most projects include removing the tub and or shower plus replacing the toilet, bathroom vanities, shower doors and flooring .
 If the bathroom remodeling is more extensive the entire room may be rearranged and or enlarged involving concrete floor cutting, removing and rearranging walls and the ceiling.
-A simple bathroom remodeling in Tampa might be finished in as little as one week for our Clients.
-More complex projects could take two to four weeks depending on the complexity of the new bathroom remodel.
+A simple bathroom remodeling in Tampa or Saint Augustine might be finished in as little as two weeks.
+More complex projects could take two to eight weeks depending on the complexity of the bathroom remodel.